 Aside from cutting down your debt load, cash-in refinances have some advantages.
 Bringing money to the table will lower your LTV ratio, helping you qualify for a lower interest rate and lower monthly payments.
 With a reduced LTV ratio, you might also be able to eliminate PMI.

-Streamline refinances are an efficient way to get a lower rate on an FHA, VA or USDA mortgage because they involve relatively little paperwork and don’t require a credit check or appraisal.
+Streamline refinances are an efficient way to get a lower rate on an FHA, VA or USDA mortgage — which are federal government-backed loans — because they involve relatively little paperwork and don’t require a credit check or appraisal.
 The result is potentially faster turnaround times and lower closing costs.
+The major programs are:

 In a no-closing-cost refinance, you don’t pay closing costs for the refinance upfront.
 Instead, you finance these fees with the loan (and pay interest on the larger loan amount), or pay a higher interest rate.

-A no-closing-cost refinance can be tempting since it eliminates the need for you to have cash ready at closing, but depending on how long you plan to stay in the home, that convenience can cost you significantly more in the long run.
-Use Bankrate’s refinance break-even calculator to weigh different scenarios.
+A no-closing-cost refinance can be tempting since it eliminates the need for you to have cash ready at closing.
+But, depending on how long you plan to stay in the home, that convenience can cost you significantly more in the long run.
+Bankrate’s refinance break-even calculator can help you run different scenarios.

 In a short refinance, a mortgage lender offers a distressed borrower a new loan in an amount that’s lower than the original balance, and might choose to forgive the difference.
 For the lender, accepting lower payments might be more cost-effective than foreclosure proceedings.
 For the borrower, a short refinance helps avoid foreclosure, but can harm their credit.

 With a reverse mortgage, homeowners aged 62 or older who have substantial equity in their home or paid off their mortgage in full can withdraw equity as income and don’t need to repay it until they leave the home.
-Unlike a regular mortgage, the lender makes payments to the homeowner.
+It works the opposite of a regular mortgage: The reverse mortgage lender makes payments to the homeowner (hence the name).
 This income is tax-free, but accrues interest.

 If you qualify for a lower interest rate, plan to stay in your home for a long time and can afford the closing costs, for example, you might come out ahead with a rate-and-term refinance.
-Alternatively, a cash-out refinance might fit your needs better if you’re looking for a way to pay for a large expense, such as home improvements, at a relatively low rate.
+Alternatively, a cash-out refinance might fit your needs better if you’re looking for a way to pay for a large expense, such as home renovations or remodeling, at a relatively low rate.